 DO THIS INSTEAD

-Most importantly: remember that you can always do some light shopping at your destinations should you need anything.
+Don’t worry too much if you underpack.
+You can always do some light shopping at your destinations should you need anything.

 These days, I get around with this amazing Osprey backpack that I make sure to have with me at all times, avoiding check-in fees, new stolen luggage stories or excess weight fees for a heavy bag!